What are the differences between fabrication and welding

 As you might know, welding entails joining two or more metal parts together.
 There are numerous distinct welding methods, and each has unique advantages and disadvantages.
 Gas tungsten arc welding, flux core arc welding, and gas metal arc welding are all common welding processes.

 Ultimately, all welding processes aim to fuse various metal parts permanently.
-Contrarily, metal fabrication covers different metalworking techniques, including welding.
+If you’re considering a welding career, you’ll find there are multiple welding methods to specialize in Contrarily, metal fabrication covers different metalworking techniques, including welding.
 Nonetheless, you need to view fabrication as more of an all-encompassing process.

 Engineers must decide how to construct a specific building or component before beginning fabrication welding.
 In addition to cutting, machining, and shaping metal parts, designers also need to worry about things like layout creation.
 Fabricators typically employ various unique tools and methods to create a specific metal product.